Read This First

 1. Consider the Criteria for Legitimate Ontological Domains: Develop clear criteria for what constitutes a legitimate ontological domain.

-2. Central distinction: Many suggest that the notion of evil is more than a deep abhorrence occupying the helps separate what otherwise becomes compressed inside The Status of Evil.
+2. Central distinction: The Status of Evil helps separate what otherwise becomes compressed inside The Status of Evil.

 3. Best charitable version: The idea has to be made strong enough that criticism reaches the real view rather than a caricature.